ergoplatform/oracle-core/README.md

 ## Systemd
 To run oracle-core as a systemd unit, the unit file in [systemd/oracle-core.service](systemd/oracle-core.service) should be installed.
+The default configuration file path is ~/.config/oracle-core/oracle_config.yaml.
+This can be changed inside the .service file

 ``` console
 cp systemd/oracle-core.service ~/.config/systemd/user/oracle-core.service